RaidMax/CSMark/README.md

 ### Requirements for running the Benchmark
 * All Platforms: [Download the current DotNetCore runtime](https://www.microsoft.com/net/download/core#/runtime)
 * For Windows based OS: Windows 7 SP1, Windows 8.1 or Windows 10.
-* For Linux based OS: See releases page.
+* For Linux based OS: [See releases page](https://github.com/AluminimTech/CSMark/releases).
-* For Mac: OS X 10.11 or macOS 10.12 is required.
+* For Mac: OS X 10.11 is required.

 ### Benchmarks included so far:
 * Pythagoras based benchmark which involves calculating either the length of the hypotenuse, adjacent length or opposite length.